daxa-ai/pebblo/docs/gh_pages/docs/pebblo_ui.md

    It will also provide you with a list of these Datasource, accompanied by additional details such as the size, source path, the count of topics & entities across the datasource.

 4. **Snippets**: This sections provides the actual text inspected by the Pebblo Server using the Pebblo Topic Classifier and Pebblo Entity Classifier.
 This will be useful to quickly inspect and remediate text that should not be ingested into the Gen-AI RAG application.
 Each snippet shows the exact file the snippet is loaded from easy remediation.

+# Safe Retriever Tab
+This section provides details about the retrievals for all the retrieval based application.

+## Overview Page
+This page consist of 4 primary tabs that provides the following details:

+1. **Applications**:
+   The number signifies total number of retrieval type applications.

+   The below section lists all retrieval type applications along with details like Application Name, Owner, Retrievals i.e. cumulative count of retrievals, Active Users, Documents, VectorDBs.

+2. **Retrievals**:
+   The figure denotes the cumulative count of retrievals happened for all the apps.

+3. **Active Users**:
+   The number of active users for all the retrieval type applications.

+4. **Violations**:
+   Coming Soon!

+## Application Details Page

+You will be directed to the application details page by clicking on any application from the list available in the `Application` tab in overview page.

+**Instance Details**:
+This section provide a quick glance of where the RAG application is physically running like in a Laptop (Mac OSX) or Linux VM and related properties like IP address, local filesystem path and Python version.

+This page consist of 4 primary tabs that provides the following details:

+1. **Retrievals**: The figure denotes the cumulative count of retrievals happened for this app.
+   This section provides details about all retrievals with information like

+   **Prompt** : What was the prompt sent by the end user, Who sent the prompt and when it was sent.

+   **Context** : What was the context and which vector db was used.

+   **Retrieved From** : Source file of this context.

+2. **Active Users**: The number of active users for this application.
+   Details within this tab are coming soon.

+3. **Vector Databases**: The number of vector databases used in retrievals for this application.

+   Details within this tab are coming soon.

+4. **Documents**: The number of documents actively used in the retrievals.
+   Details within this tab are coming soon.